itscodenation/flw1-playlist-18-19-starter/README.md

 ## Day 3
 ### JS
+- [ ] A working click handler
+- [ ] Retrieve user input
+- [ ] Push items to your song array
-- [ ]
+- [ ] Display the result to the screen

 ### Wrap
 - [ ] Push your changes!

 ## Extensions
 - [ ] Update the HTML and CSS to reflect your own style.
-- [ ] Change the theme of the quiz.
-- [ ] Add more questions to your quiz.
+- [ ] Add more songs to your list and song information to your list
-- [ ] Update the function that displays the result so it displays an image in addition to the user-specific placement details.
+- [ ] Add a delete button to delete songs on your list
+- [ ] Use local storage to save your songs locally

 ## Projects Extensions: